Input YAML Files#

 Hyperfine and magnetic susceptibility tensors are assumed to be expressed in compatible coordinate frames.

-Automatic rotation of hyperfine tensors into the susceptibility eigenframe is performed only for specific combinations of susceptibility source and hyperfine method (e.g. QC-derived hyperfine tensors with ORCA-based susceptibility data).
+Automatic rotation of QC-derived hyperfine data into the susceptibility eigenframe is performed only for specific combinations of susceptibility source and hyperfine method (e.g. QC-derived hyperfine tensors with ORCA-based susceptibility data).

 Note